How to Sell Your Old Junk Car Online

-An old junk car, or sometimes called a yard car, is a vehicle that's been sitting in your front yard or driveway for a long time.
-These vehicles are most likely not running and just taking up space.
-It could also be just an old worn out beat up vehicle that you've been driving for a long time.
+An old junk car, sometimes called a yard car, is a vehicle sitting in your front yard or driveway for a long time.
+Trading an old junk car will typically only net you a couple of hundred dollars from a dealer.

-Old junk cars or yard cars do not normally bring much value when trading them in at a car dealership.
-Some car dealers will not even consider taking an old junk car in on trade if it's not running or has to be towed to the dealership.
+Old junk cars, or yard cars, do generally not bring much value when going through the trade-in process at a dealership.
+Some dealers will not even consider taking an old car in on trade if it’s not running or has to be towed to the dealership.

-The amount of money above and beyond what your old junk car is worth will be added to the price of the vehicle you're buying.
-The dealer is just playing a game with you, having you focus on the amount of money they are offering you for your trade will hopefully take the focus off the price your paying for your new car.
+The amount of money above and beyond what your old junk car is worth will be added to the price of the vehicle you’re buying.
+The dealer is just playing a game with you, having you focus on the amount of money they are offering you for your trade.
+And hoping it will take your focus off the price you’re paying for your new car.

 Car Buying Tip – The truth is when you trade in a car at a dealership.
-There’s no way a car dealer will write a huge check for a vehicle that has no value.
-They're not in business to lose money.
+There’s no way a dealer will write a massive check for a vehicle with no value.
+Believe it or not, they’re not in business to lose money.

-Online services such as Peddle are great if you don't want to mess with that old junk car sitting on your property.
-They will come to your house and pick up your vehicle for free.
-They'll also do it within 24 hours.
-They'll even pay you to come and get your car.
+Online services such as Peddle and Vroom are excellent if you don’t want to mess with that old junk car sitting on your property.
+They will come to your house within 24 hours and pick up your vehicle for free.
+They’ll even pay you to go to your location and pick up your car.

 Peddle works like this:

-- Your old car is removed and you GET PAID!
+- Once your old vehicle is collected, you GET PAID!

-The online quote is free and there is no obligation to do anything further.
-At the time of this article, Peddle purchased over 300,000 vehicles online from customers just like yourself to date.
+The online quote is free, and there is no obligation to do anything further.
+At the time of this article, Peddle purchased over 300,000 vehicles online from people like yourself.

 Alternatives to Selling Your Old Junk Car Online

-Depending on the type of old car that you have you may want to remember the old saying rings true:
+Depending on the type of old car that you have, you may want to remember the old saying that rings true: